Nahuel88Ar/Cells-Detection-/README.md

 **Introduction**

-This picture have  the RGB scale as you can see below:
+This picture have a RGB scale as you can see below:
 ![image](https://github.com/Nahuel88Ar/Cells-Detection/IMAGES/example_image.tif)